chelsenok/backend-technical-test/README.md

 I like using ```org.hamcrest``` and ```doReturn().```-like constructions.

 - For implementing Pub/Sub event system in general I used Observer pattern.
+  For imitating message queue I used @Scheduled procedures.
   I will try to be in time with creation of architectural diagram!
 You will see the picture below if I have time.

 - As for Docker I used docker-compose with volume for logs